 Median annual pay for physical therapy aides in 2012 was $39,430.
 Demand for physical therapy aides is expected to increase significantly in coming years because of the overall aging of the population and accompanying increase in chronic health conditions that require physical therapy for optimum healing, such as heart disease, stroke, and arthritis.

 Medical Billing and Coding Professionals Expected to Be in High Demand

 If you like the idea of working in the fast-paced and dynamic healthcare industry, yet are not interested in direct contact with patients, you might consider becoming a medical billing and coding professional.
 These professionals are the link connecting physicians, insurance companies, and patients, and hospitals and doctors’ offices cannot run without them.
 Preparation for this type of career involves taking classes in anatomy, physiology, business operations, and insurance claim preparation, and sitting for certification exams like the Certified Professional Coder (CPC) exam.
 It can be an outstanding career for someone who’s analytical and detail-oriented, and demand for these professionals is expected to soar over the next few years.

+Learn why more and more people are choosing to pursue a career in the health and wellness industry & how SOCHI can help you develop the skills you need for success.
 The Southern California Health Institute (SOCHi) prepares students for satisfying and productive careers as personal trainers, massage therapists, physical therapy aides, and medical billing and coding professionals, with a combination of classroom and hands-on training.
 SOCHi students are prepared to succeed in relevant certifying exams and are in demand throughout the healthcare industry.
 If a career in the growing healthcare industry interests you, we invite you to apply for admission or contact us for more information.
 We would be more than happy to answer your questions.